 CJ/POLS 325: Applied Research Methods (undergraduate)

 Carol A. Archbold is a Professor in the Department of Criminal Justice and Political Science at North Dakota State University in Fargo, ND.
 She has been at NDSU since 2005.
-She teaches graduate and undergraduate courses focused on policing, gender and race issues in the criminal justice system, and research methods.
-Her research interests include police liability, police accountability, women in policing, and race and gender in the criminal justice system.
+She teaches graduate and undergraduate courses focused on policing and research methods.
+Her research interests include police accountability and liability, police misconduct, and race issues in the criminal justice system.

-Dr. Archbold was awarded the Outstanding Mentor Award for 2018 from the Academy of Criminal Justice Sciences, the Walter F. and Verna Gehrts Endowed Professorship for 2015-2017, the 2013 Chamber of Commerce NDSU Distinguished Faculty Service Award, and the 2011 Outstanding Research/Creative Activity Award for the College of Arts, Humanities & Social Sciences.
-She is a member of the editorial boards for several journals including Police Quarterly; Policing: An International Journal of Police Strategies and Management, and the Journal of Criminal Justice Education.
+Dr. Archbold was awarded the Outstanding Mentor Award for 2018 from the Academy of Criminal Justice Sciences, the Walter F. and Verna Gehrts Endowed Professorship for 2015-2017, the 2013 Chamber of Commerce NDSU Distinguished Faculty Service Award, and the 2011 Outstanding Research/Creative Activity Award for the College of Arts, Humanities & Social Sciences at NDSU.
+She is an editorial board member for several journals including Police Quarterly; Policing: An International Journal of Police Strategies and Management, and the Journal of Criminal Justice Education.

 Ph.D., University of Nebraska, Omaha, 2002